 We strive to accommodate individuals with Outpatient Orders, making it convenient for them to receive the necessary medical services at Faster Care.
 Our goal is to support the continuity of care and collaboration with healthcare providers.

 Healthcare professionals assess patients' symptoms, medical history, and vital signs to assign them into categories such as emergent, urgent, or non-urgent.
 Patients with life-threatening conditions are seen immediately, followed by those with serious symptoms.
 Non-urgent cases may experience longer wait times as more urgent cases are attended to first.
 It's important to note that we strive to have all patients seen within 30 minutes or less, ensuring timely care based on the severity of each patient's condition.

-Yes, we accept most major South Carolina insurances, including most Aetna, Blue Cross Blue Shield, Cigna, United Commercial Plans, Medicare Part B, and Tricare plans.
+Yes, we accept most major South Carolina insurances, including most Aetna, Blue Cross Blue Shield, Cigna, Medicare Part B, United Supplemental to Medicare only, and Tricare plans.
 We strive to make our services accessible to a wide range of patients.

 No, we do not accept any form of Medicaid or dual plans at this time.
 However, we accept most major insurances, as mentioned earlier.